Intermediate energy proton irradiation: rapid, high-fidelity materials testing for fusion and fission energy systems: Conclusion: impact on nuclear design

 In this article, intermediate-energy protons have been identified as a uniquely flexible tool for studying radiation damage for nuclear power technology.
-Unlike other ion-based techniques, 10 -- 30 MeV protons are capable of damaging samples with thicknesses of hundreds of microns, enabling bulk property measurement.
+Unlike most other ion-based techniques, 10 -- 30 MeV protons are capable of damaging samples with thicknesses of hundreds of \SI{}{\micro\meter}, enabling bulk property measurement.
 The recoil energies produced by these protons are well matched to those of fission and fusion reactor neutrons, ensuring similar radiation damage cascades and primary damage production.
 The production of helium and hydrogen through transmutation is controllable based on the incident proton energy, and can be matched to any of the wide range of neutron environments.
-This combination of bulk irradiation, representative recoil energies, and controllable transmutations cannot be found in any other irradiation damage technique.
+This combination of bulk irradiation, representative recoil energies, and controllable transmutations cannot be found in any other irradiation technique.

-Intermediate-energy protons are also a fast, low-cost tool for radiation damage testing.
-With dose-rates that are many times higher than test reactor conditions, protons allow time savings of months or years compared to reactor irradiation.
+Like other ion irradiation techniques, IEPI is also a fast, low-cost tool for radiation damage testing.
+With exposure-rates that are many times higher than test reactor conditions, protons allow time savings of months or years compared to reactor irradiation.
 The ability to reduce sample activation leads to a similar time saving when waiting for irradiated materials to “cool-down,” as well as reducing the need for costly radioactive testing equipment.
-With new accelerator technology, proton experiments can be performed in small laboratories with minimal personnel (1-2 persons) and cost to design and operate experiments\cite{Jepeal}, in stark contrast to the high costs and staffing needs of nuclear test reactors.
-Through these speed and cost advantages come the ability to generate more high-quality radiation damage data than other techniques.
+With new accelerator technology, proton experiments are now being performed in a small university laboratory with minimal personnel (1-2 persons) and equipment operation and maintenance costs ($\sim$\$10k/year)~\cite{Jepeal}, in stark contrast to the tens of millions of dollars needed to staff, fuel, and operate research reactors~\cite{DOE2020}.

-With both experimental flexibility and the potential for more abundant data, intermediate-energy protons are able to evaluate critical radiation damage effects in a way that is infeasible with other techniques.
-Protons enable well controlled single-effects studies, such as the ability to determine the impact of varied amounts of helium and hydrogen transmutation on bulk mechanical properties, an important effect for steels and other structural components.
-Protons also allow bulk mechanical effects to be studied with finer resolution, enabling key phenomena like onset of void swelling and the radiation-induced shift in ductile/brittle transition temperature to be better resolved under simulated reactor conditions.
-As a very high-range ion, intermediate energy protons create the possibility for a family of bulk, in-situ materials testing techniques, such as in-situ irradiation creep testing, that are not feasible under typical ion or neutron experiments.